izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 ### MSI Installer (Windows)

-Installing the agent in this manner also installs a background application that shows the agent status in the Windows notification area, and allows configuring the agent to only run when the machine is idle.
+Installing the agent in this manner also installs a background application that shows the agent status in the Windows notification area.
+You can also configure the agent to only run when the machine is idle.

-Note that agents installed in this manner will need to be upgraded manually for new Horde versions.
+> **NOTE:** Agents installed in this manner must be upgraded manually for new Horde versions.

 ### Download from Server

 The Horde server can be used as a download source for the Horde agent.
 Distributing the agent in this way allows the agent to upgrade automatically to new versions added to the server.

-To install from a browser, go to the Horde dashboard and navigate to the the `Server > Agents` menu item, then click on the `Download Agent` link.
+To install from a browser, go to the Horde dashboard, navigate to the `Server > Agents` menu item, and click on the `Download Agent` link.

 Alternatively, you can download the agent via the command line using the following commands.
 The `AUTH-TOKEN`